-to consider, on the basis of ITU-R studies in accordance with Resolution 171 (WRC-19), appropriate regulatory actions, with a view to reviewing and, if necessary, revising Resolution 155 (Rev.WRC-19) and No. 5.484B to accommodate the use of fixed satellite service networks by control and non-payload communications of unmanned aircraft systems
+to consider, on the basis of ITU-R studies in accordance with Resolution 171 (WRC-19), appropriate regulatory actions, with a view to reviewing and, if necessary, revising Resolution 155 (Rev.WRC-19) and No. 5.484B to accommodate the use of fixed-satellite service (FSS) networks by control and non-payload communications of unmanned aircraft systems

+CEPT position

+No agreement was reached on these options.

 CEPT is of the view that if the conditions for the safety operation of CNPC established by ICAO cannot be met with the existing FSS link as it stands, then this link should not be used by the UAS operator.
 CEPT is of the view that the safety aspects of UAS CNPC shall not have any impact on:

 - the existing terrestrial services and their current and expected applications; - the relevant existing agreements reached during FSS satellite coordination process; - the future coordination of FSS networks during the application of provisions of Articles 9 and 11 of the Radio Regulations.

-CEPT considered two options in accordance with Resolution 171 (WRC-19) to respond to this agenda item:

-- to suppress RR No. 5.484B together with Resolution 155 (Rev.WRC-19) as well as Resolution 171 (WRC-19) - to modify RR No. 5.484B and Resolution 155 (Rev.WRC-19) and to suppress Resolution 171 (WRC-19)
+CEPT considered two options in accordance with Resolution 171 (WRC-19) to respond to this agenda item: - to suppress RR No. 5.484B together with Resolution 155 (Rev.WRC-19) as well as Resolution 171 (WRC-19) - to modify RR No. 5.484B and Resolution 155 (Rev.WRC-19) and to suppress Resolution 171 (WRC-19)